 For every new request to generate a new random number, the first iteration of the loop is used to "prime" the delta calculation.
-All steps of the entropy collection loop are performed.
-However, this first iteration of the entropy collection loop does not impact the number of iterations used for entropy collection.
+In essence, all steps of the entropy collection loop are performed, except of mixing the delta into the pool and rotating the pool.
+This first iteration of the entropy collection loop does not impact the number of iterations used for entropy collection.
 This is implemented by executing one more loop iteration than specified for the generation of the current random number.

 When a new random number is to be calculated, i.e. the entropy collection loop is triggered anew, the previous contents of the entropy pool, which is used as a random number in the previous round is reused.
 The reusing shall just mix the data in the entropy pool even more.
 But the implementation does not rely on any properties of that data.
-The mixing of new time stamps into the entropy pool using SHA-3 ensures that any entropy which may have been left over from the previous entropy collection loop run is still preserved.
+The mixing of new time stamps into the entropy pool using an LFSR ensures that any entropy which may have been left over from the previous entropy collection loop run is still preserved.
 If no entropy is left, which is the base case in the entropy assessment, the already arbitrary bit pattern in the entropy pool does not negatively affect the addition of new entropy in the current round.

-When the time delta is obtained, also the following properties of the time are measured: the first, second and third derivative of the time.
-Only when all three values are not 0, the SHA-3 hashing loop iteration is counted as part of the 256 loop iterations.
-Section 3.1.3 explains how this validity is enforced.
+When the time delta is obtained, also the following properties of the time are measured: the first, second and third derivation of the time.
+Only when all three values are not 0, the resulting bit of the time delta after the LFSR operation described in the following is considered valid - section 3.1.3 explains how this validity is enforced.

-3.1.3 Noise Source: Inject Time Delta Into Entropy Pool Using SHA-3
+3.1.3 Noise Source: Inject Time Delta Into Entropy Pool Using An LFSR

-The SHA-3 hash operation is depicted by the left side of figure 3.1^4 .
+The LFSR operation is depicted by the left side of figure 3.1.
+That LFSR operation is implemented by a loop where the loop counter is not fixed.

-The hash operation is considered as a noise source as the execution of the hash operation contains variations that is measured with the time delta measurement from the previous step.
+The LFSR operation is considered as a noise source as the execution of the LFSR operation contains variations that is measured with the time delta measurement from the previous step.